rikushoney/rikushoney.com/README.md

-My website/portfolio made with Jinja2 and Python
+My website/portfolio made with Jinja2 and Python.